lisamburns/ruby-data-structures/lec2/linked-list.md

   and next links.
     * Likewise, we keep track of both first and last links in the chain.
-    * A linked list makes it possible to go backward and forward through the list.
+    * A doubly linked list makes it possible to go backward and forward through the list.
 * **Indexing is typically slow**; the worst items to access are at the end.
 To get to the end, you need to follow link by link.